-Poland Will Make B2B Electronic Invoicing Mandatory
+Poland: B2B Electronic Invoicing Mandatory Through the KSeF Platform

 National Electronic Invoicing System - KSeF

 The platform will also issue a series of notifications that will inform users of a number assigned through the time stamp, invoice rejection, or the inability to issue invoices because the KSeF platform is down.